HonsonCooky/cookie-nvim/README.md

 work.

 Overall, this new view on my configuration has simplified this setup, and also allowed my CLI skill set to vastly improve.
-Where previously I might have searched up how to X in Bash and PowerShell; Immediately implemented a key binding to do this.
+Where previously I might have searched up how to X in Bash / PowerShell, and then immediately implemented a key binding to do this for me.
 I'm now forced to learn these tools in full, which only goes to further my abilities as a Software Engineer.
+The simplification of my setup has enabled it to also be OS independant, which makes it a cross-platform tool simply because I'm not attemtping to do anything too fancy.